Cervical screening (smear test)

 Who needs to have cervical screening?

 If you’ve had the HPV vaccine, it’s still best to go for your screening appointments.
 The HPV vaccine protects against the two types of HPV that cause most cases of cervical cancer.
-But it doesn't protect against other types of HPV that are linked with cervical cancer.
+But it doesn't protect against other types of HPV that are also linked with cervical cancer.

 If you’ve never had any sexual contact, your risk of HPV is small but you may decide to still have regular screening.
 And if you have any unusual bleeding or discharge, see your GP.